mecies/resume/content/about-me/index-1.md

 ---
-aboutPageTitle: Maciej Hnat Portfolio - About page
+aboutPageTitle: Maciej Hnat - About page
 aboutPageDescription: I am a Frontend developer looking for remote B2B opportunities!
 If you wish to find out more about me, read the information on this page.
 aboutPageImage:
 description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Fusce